02ankit482/data_pipeline/README.md

-this repository is fo practicing end to end datapipeline industry standards
+this repository is for practicing end to end datapipeline industry standards